nick-novak/Goals-n-such/music/top-albums-2018.md

-## Top Ten Albums 2018
+## Top Albums in 2018 (in no particular order)

+## Top Choices
-1. Richard Swift -- The Hex
+Richard Swift -- The Hex
-2. Carolina Rose -- LONER
+Carolina Rose -- LONER
-3. Dawes -- Passwords
+Dawes -- Passwords
-4. Kurt Vile -- Bottle it in
+Kurt Vile -- Bottle it in
-5. Khrungbin -- Con Todo El Mundo
+Khrungbin -- Con Todo El Mundo
-6. Kasey Musgraves -- Golden Hour
+Kasey Musgraves -- Golden Hour
-7. Big Red Machine -- Self-titled
+Big Red Machine -- Self-titled
-8. John Prine -- Tree of Forgiveness
+John Prine -- Tree of Forgiveness
-9. Haley Heynderickx -- I Need to Start a Garden
+Haley Heynderickx -- I Need to Start a Garden
-10. Jeff Tweedy -- WARM
+Jeff Tweedy -- WARM

-## Honorable Mentions
 Yo La Tengo -- There's a Riot Going On
-Kasey Musgraves -- Golden Hour
 Brandi Carlile -- By the Way, I Forgive You
 Mitski -- Be the Cowboy
 Stephen Malkmus and the Jicks -- Sparkle Hard